Python programs are identified by the file extension “.py" for example HelloWorld.py would be the python file containing the Hello World program.

 Now that you are aware of some of the elements of a program, you should be ready to start writing your own python programs.
 The program below calculates the average of three numbers and displays it on the screen.

-#Program to display the average of three numbers on the screen
+This program would output#Program to display the average of three numbers on the screen

 #program name: AddThreeNums.py